 - ¼ cup pure maple syrup

-- ½ tsp finely ground sea salt or to taste
+- ½ teaspoon finely ground sea salt or to taste

 - Freshly ground pepper to taste